beyond-code-github/Superscribe/faq.markdown

 <h3 class="visible-phone">
   Q: Can I use Superscribe with Nancy FX?
 </h3>
-<p><strong>A:</strong> At present you can use OWIN routing to hand off from your middleware pipeline to Nancy but then Nancy's routing will take over.
+<p><strong>A:</strong> At present you can use Owin routing to hand off from your middleware pipeline to Nancy but then Nancy's routing will take over.
 Work is under development to allow Nancy to re-use the results of Supersribes route parsing, so watch this space.
 </p>
 </div>